ssg-research/BliMe/firesim/README.md

 BliMe FireSim simulations
 =========================

 This page describes how to build BliMe-BOOM-1 and BliMe-BOOM-8 using FireSim on AWS, and then run the SPEC CPU 2017 benchmarks on them.
-Power and resource usage overheads can be obtained after the build step (without needing to run SPEC).
+Power and resource usage overheads can be obtained after the build step (without needing to run SPEC). **Note that running the SPEC CPU 2017 benchmarks to completion on FireSim can cost around $5000 in AWS costs.**

 If you are using our provided AWS instance, please skip to step 4.